Guardian (Marvel Comics): Fictional character biography

-The Guardian suit was worn by Michael Pointer during his run in Omega Flight before joining Norman Osborn's Dark X-Men as Weapon Omega.

-During the Chaos War storyline, Guardian (alongside Vindicator, Shaman, and Marrina Smallwood) are among the heroes that return from the dead following what happened to the death realms.
-He reunites Alpha Flight to fight the Great Beasts.
-James Hudson remains among the living after the defeat of the Chaos King.
+During the Chaos War storyline, Guardian, Vindicator, Shaman, and Marrina Smallwood are resurrected after Death leaves the underworld, enabling them to escape.

-In the pages of the "Ravencroft" miniseries, James is seen as a member of J.A.N.U.S.
+During the Krakoan Age, Henry Peter Gyrich manipulates Guardian into joining Orchis, an anti-mutant terrorist group.
+He soon decides to leave the group after reconsidering Gyrich's extreme methods.

 Powers and abilities

 Formerly, Guardian used a skin-tight technological "battle suit" composed of steel mesh which served as an exoskeleton; it allowed him to fly, fire energy blasts and had a personal force field for defence.
 The suit design stems from a geological/oil-exploration exo-suit designed by Hudson during his early career.
 The original suit was clunky, over-large and awkward, though it did have an energy beam "weapon" system, ostensibly used for drilling/tunneling.
 The skin-tight suit is considered to be a later, possibly 2nd or 3rd generation, evolution of the original design.
 The battle suit is cybernetically controlled and contains a high resolution navigation system.
 The battle suit permits flight by directing beams of force towards the ground, propelling the wearer forward at up to Mach 1.

 Guardian could cause the battle suit computers to trigger and release gravitons, canceling the Earth's rotation relative to himself, propelling himself westward at up to about 1000 miles per hour (at the equator).
-This effect would suspend his positioning relative to the Earth's electromagnetic field while the planet rotated, allowing him to travel West at high speed depending on his latitude positioning.
+This effect would suspend his positioning relative to the Earth's electromagnetic field while the planet rotated, allowing him to travel at high speed depending on his latitude positioning.

 When he returned from space, the technology of the suit that formerly existed as a separate part of him was incorporated into his body.
-The alien Q`wrrlln converted James Hudson into a cyborg incorporating much of his battle suit; some of his mechanical parts were visible on the surface of his body.
+The alien Quwrlln converted James Hudson into a cyborg incorporating much of his battle suit; some of his mechanical parts were visible on the surface of his body.
 As a result, his powers were greatly enhanced.
 Hudson's cyborg brain was half-organic (portions of his original brain) and half-mechanical.
-Hudson could control his mechanical systems by mental command, though he was vulnerable to being controlled by the Q`wrrlln through the mechanical portion of his brain.
+Hudson could control his mechanical systems by mental command, though he was vulnerable to being controlled by the Quwrlln through the mechanical portion of his brain.
 With great effort the human portion of his brain could override this control.

 Guardian's power suit allows for: